ACCIDENTAL DROWNING

 According to statistics from the U.S. Centers for Disease Control and Prevention (CDC), about ten Americans die every day from unintentional drowning incidents.
 Of these deaths, about 20 percent are children aged 14 or younger.
 Accidental drowning ranks fifth among the leading causes of accidental injury death in the United States.

 Drowning incidents and near-drowning accidents number in the thousands each year.
-For every person who dies from drowning, another dozen receive emergency care for nonfatal submersion injuries.
-Over 50 percent of drowning victims treated in emergency departments are hospitalized or transferred for further care.
+For every person who dies, another dozen receive emergency care for nonfatal submersion injuries.
+Over 50 percent of victims treated in emergency departments are hospitalized or transferred for further care.

 Nonfatal drowning injuries may cause severe brain damage, and result in long-term disabilities such as memory problems, learning disabilities, and permanent loss of basic functioning.